larsmagne/bookiez.el/README.md

 ================

 If you have a lot of books to enter, it's strongly recommended to get an ISBN barcode scanner.
-I've been using a Datalogic QuickScan Mobile QM2131 for over a decade:
+I've been using a Datalogic Gryphon D120 for over a decade:

 ![](https://lars.ingebrigtsen.no/?p=114768)